1. What is the difference between PSC and MOE Teaching Scholarships and the difference between the OMS(T) and the EMS?

 For a start, all newly awarded scholars and award holders will attend an Induction Course where they will have an opportunity to learn more about the Singapore Education System as well as the latest developments/initiatives.
 Teaching scholars will also attend a 3 to 4 day course at Outward Bound Singapore.

-OMS(T), L-OMS(T) and EMS scholars can also look forward to challenging and fulfilling attachments to MOE Headquarters and Overseas Attachments to foreign educational institutions, during their vacations.
+OMS(T)/L-OMS(T) and EMS scholars can also look forward to challenging and fulfilling attachments to MOE Headquarters (HQ) as well as opportunities to explore overseas attachments to foreign educational institutions during their vacations.

-Apart from MOE programmes, scholars and award holders are often encouraged to broaden their horizons and experiences through active participations in Student Exchange Programmes, Field Trips, Community Involvement Projects, just to name a few.
-We will also consider sponsoring some of these activities, to support our scholars‘ participation.
+Apart from MOE programmes, scholars and award holders are encouraged to broaden their horizons and experiences by participating actively in various activities such as student exchange programmes, field trips and community involvement projects.
+MOE will also consider sponsorship for some of these activities.

 2. What is the career path like for a teaching scholar / award holder?